jinenv/faye/docs/alembic-ready.md

-# Nyxa Project Directive
+# Faye Project Directive

 ---

 ## Part 1: Accomplishments (Current State)

-This section codifies the current, stable state of the Nyxa project following the successful integration of the database migration system.
+This section codifies the current, stable state of the Faye project following the successful integration of the database migration system.

 ### Core Architecture
 The project is a scalable Discord RPG Bot built on Python and the `discord.py` library.
 It successfully follows key architectural principles including clean separation of concerns via Cogs, data-driven design using external JSON configs, and asynchronous integrity.